vangelov/2048/README.md

     	        /ComponentX
                     /ComponentY
                     /ComponentZ
                     index.js
                     style.css

-    The file tree structure mimics the render tree on the DOM, i.e. if `ComponentX` contains or may contain `ComponentY` or `ComponentZ` as children, the last two are subfolders in the `/ComponentX` folder.
+    The file tree structure mimics the render tree on the DOM, i.e. if `ComponentX` contains or may contain `ComponentY` or `ComponentZ` as children, the last two are subfolders of the `/ComponentX` folder.
 This organization allows us to easily see the UI structure of app.

- * `/state`: Contains all code related to the app state: actions, selectors, reducers, etc. The folder is organized by app feature and has the same organization as the reducers tree in the Redux store.
+ * `/state`: Contains all code related to the app state: actions, selectors, reducers, etc. The folder is organized by the reducer name in the store.
 It has the following recursive tree structure and file name conventions:

-                /featureX
+                /reducerNameInTheStoreX
-                    /featureY
+                    /reducerNameInTheStoreY
-                    /featureZ
+                    /reducerNameInTheStoreZ
                     reducer/reducerMaker.js
                     reducer/reducerMaker.test.js
                     selectors.js